[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “What did you dream about?” he asks, and suddenly I panic.

-“Then maybe we should talk about something more pleasant,” he smiles sweetly, “Thinking too much upon the past is very bad…take it from me.”
+“Then maybe we should talk about something more pleasant,” he smiles sweetly, “Thinking too much on the past is awful…take it from me.”

 “Hmm…” he sits for a moment, pondering.
 “What do you plan to do with your bakery?”